ibm-cloud-docs/openshift/storage-block-vpc-snapshot.md

 You can creating snapshots only when a volume is attached to a pod.
 {: note}

+1. Make sure you have **Share Snapshot Operator** permissions in IAM.

 1. Create a volume snapshot resource in your cluster by using the `ibmc-vpcblock-snapshot` snapshot class that is deployed when you enabled the add-on.
 Save the following VolumeSnapshot configuration to a file called `snapvol.yaml`.